ShaonMajumder/sprint-management-java/Project-Proposal.md

 ### Sprint 3 (Additonal Weeks)
 - Implement sprint reporting functionality

-Project Budget:
+## Project Budget:
-The budget for this project will be $100,000.
+The estimated budget for this project will be $100,000 if we officially apoint developers or if our works has been taken into count with revenue.
 This will include the cost of development, testing, deployment, and training.

 ## Team